 All instruments and positions which are sensitive to interest rate risk are classified in the banking book.
 Positions are observed pursuant to these segments:

 - Interest rate sensitive positions in Euros. - Interest rate sensitive positions in other currencies (aggregate base and as per each currency).

-Management believes that the Bank is not exposed to interest rate risk on its financial instruments except for the borrowings, which are at variable interest rates.
-Loans and deposits have fixed interest rates.
+Management believes that the Bank is not exposed to interest rate risk on its financial instruments.

 IR Sensitivity analysis